Public and Bank Holidays in Romania

 Planning a trip or managing business in Romania?
-Understanding the public and bank holidays in Romania in 2025 & 2026 is your first step.
+Understanding the public and bank holidays in Romania is your first step.
 This guide provides the complete list of official holidays Romania recognizes, from major Orthodox holidays to national celebrations.
 For UK travelers, comparing these European bank holidays to UK bank holidays is key for planning those perfect Romania holiday packages.

 Let’s dive into the Romanian festivity calendar!